 - The Rise Fund, African Wildlife Holdings Partnership and Wilderness Holdings in respect of the separate strategic investments by The Rise Fund and AWH in Wilderness Holdings and the subsequent offer by AWH to acquire all of the shares in Wilderness Holdings not already held by AWH and certain excluded shareholders, and the delisting of Wilderness Holdings from the BSE and JSE.

-- Chambers and Partners 2020 ranked Charles in Band 3 for Corporate/M&A. He was ranked in Band 4 in both 2019 and 2018 in the same category.
+- Chambers and Partners: Band 2 for Corporate/M&A in 2023 and prior to that in Band 3 for three consecutive years (2020 to 2022) and ranked in Band 4 in both 2019 and 2018 in the same category.

-- He was recognised by Who’s Who Legal as a Thought Leader in M&A and Governance in 2019, as well as recommended in the Global Leader – M&A category in 2019
+- Who’s Who Legal: Thought Leader in M&A and Governance (2019) and recommended in the Global Leader – M&A category (2019).

 Publications & Insights